-This month the demo will not focus on Marvelous Designer but on Marmoset Toolbag!
+This month the demo will focus on the scene lighting in Marmoset Toolbag!

-However the workflow remains the same, I always use the chain Daz -> Marvelous -> Blender -> Substance Painter -> Toolbag.
+The workflow remains the same as the other one about Dress up a character with Marvelous Designer, part 2 , I always use the chain Daz -> Marvelous -> Blender -> Substance Painter -> Toolbag.

 I confess that I was not at all satisfied by the rendering of previous pinups, so I had to spend more time on Toolbag to improve my understanding of this wonderful tool.